jabes/arch-dotfiles/README.md

     zsh
 ```

-### Yet another Yogurt - An AUR Helper written in Go
+## Yet another Yogurt - An AUR Helper written in Go

+The initial installation of yay can be done by cloning the PKGBUILD and building with makepkg:

 ```bash
 cd /tmp